the-useless-one/pywerview/README.md

                             or returns every local group.
 You can use local credentials instead of domain credentials, however,
-                            domain credentials are needed to resolve domain SIDs.
+                            domain credentials are needed to resolve domain SIDs. invoke-checklocaladminaccess
+                            Checks if the given user has local admin acces on the given host

 ### get-adobject
     usage: pywerview.py get-adobject [-h] [-w DOMAIN] -u USER [-p PASSWORD]